 Shore Family Eyecare: A Caring Family Practice

-Our practice has been developed to provide a unique and highly specific type of eye care to the community.
-Among the services we offer are, Low Vision and Vision Rehabilitation Services, Pediatric Examinations and Vision Therapy.
+Our practice in Manasquan has been developed to provide a unique and highly specific type of expert eye care to the community.
+Some featured services we offer are Low Vision and Vision Rehabilitation Services, Pediatric Examinations, and Vision Therapy.
 Shore Family Eyecare now offers MaxiVision Eye Vitamins.

-Optometric Physicians, Drs.
-Maria and Harvey Richman are happy to fulfill all of your eye care needs.
+Our optometrists, Drs.
+Maria and Harvey Richman and Dr. Kathleen Kinzley are happy to fulfill all of your eye care needs.
 Comprehensive eye exams are available through the office six days per week.
-Our eye doctors have taken a progressive approach to healthcare by integrating electronic health records and electronic medicine prescribing in their practice.
+Our family optometric eye doctors have taken a progressive approach to healthcare by integrating electronic health records and electronic medicine prescribing in their practice.